 Corey was a trooper busting up all the old builder-grade tile.

 Doing the work ourselves meant saving lots of money, but also required lots of problem-solving along the way.

 What could go wrong often did, with crazy hiccups like realizing the drawer under the sink wouldn’t open after we installed door trim.
 I think that the cabinet was installed and removed at least three different times.

 Despite the process being anything but smooth, I am in love with the space we created!
 Here it is from the same angle as the before photos.

 I know this isn’t the definition of “favorite”, but I feel like EVERY single thing in the room is my favorite!

 I’ve envisioned a full wall of subway tile in this space for years, and I love it as much as I hoped.
-It provides a huge impact for a relatively small cost – under $100 including the tile, adhesive, grout, and spacers!
+It provides a huge impact for a relatively small cost – under $100 including the white tile, adhesive, grout, and spacers!

 Other than the white subway tile wall, the flooring tile was my first big design decision.
 I’ve been obsessing over patterned tile floors for months, and when I found this one, I had to have it.

 Well, actually, I searched and searched hoping to find a less expensive option that I loved, but I kept coming back to this one.